 Maybe the story is about two humans without a shred of humanity between them?
 Maybe it's about the ennui of war and the ever present sense of meaninglessness?
 Maybe it's about getting knocked up by an immature, self-absorbed, SOB?

-EXAMPLE conversation between Frederick (American, main character) and Catherine (Brintish: the "wife"):
+EXAMPLE conversation between Frederick (American, main character) and Catherine (British: the "wife"):

 Catherine: "What are you thinking about now?"